TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 also pursued by the same type of people, and not only in Japan.

-But the similarities between the USA and Japan are deeper.
+between the USA and Japan are deeper.
 Once

 also a God-drunk nation Japan was convinced that the Emperor,